How Mexico City’s Unique Geology Makes Deadly Earthquakes Even Worse

-Each year, Mexico City commemorates the anniversary of its devastating 1985 tremblor by holding a series of evacuation tests.
+Each year, Mexico City commemorates the anniversary of its devastating 1985 temblor by holding a series of evacuation tests.
 This annual rite both honors the 10,000 people who lost their lives in that disaster and prepares the city’s current residents for the next natural disaster.
 But yesterday, soon after business had resumed, central Mexico was rocked by a real—and deadly—7.1-magnitude earthquake.

 As buildings began to sway, crowds poured into the streets.
 In videos posted to Youtube and Twitter, many structures seemed to disintegrate under the vibrations.
 At least 200 people died, according to the Associated Press and other news outlets.

-Unfortunately, Tuesday’s tremblor is just the latest chapter in Mexico’s long and tragic history of earthquakes.
+Unfortunately, Tuesday’s temblor is just the latest chapter in Mexico’s long and tragic history of earthquakes.
 Two weeks ago, an 8.1 magnitude earthquake—the strongest in a century—jolted southern Mexico, killing nearly 100 people.
 What many don’t realize is that there’s a simple reason behind this region’s propensity for cataclysms: The geology of Mexico—and particularly that of Mexico City—makes it a perfect storm for seismic catastrophe.

 These latest quakes were caused by the movement of tectonic plates, the pieces of Earth’s crust that move and jostle against each other.
 Mexico sits atop a complicated juncture of tectonic plates, which have been engaged in a slow-motion collision for over a million years.
 As these plates scrape against one another, tension builds until they reach a breaking point—which is when an earthquake strikes.
 The sudden release of energy causes seismic waves to radiate out from the epicenter.